openphacts/BridgeDb_Old/README.txt

 your data stores to use the defaults.
 If you edit the files to your configuration we recommend copying the file to the tomcat configuration folder.

+Note: Packages that extend BridgeDB including OPS-IMS, and OPS-QueryExpander as well as ones that sit next to BridgeDB such as Ops-Validator Should ideally use the same config.txt file.

 Database Dependency
 -------------------
 MySQL version 5 or above must be installed and running